-In Embarcadero Plaza across from the historic Ferry Building, they host a free family winter carnival before the seasonal illumination ceremony.
+In Embarcadero Plaza across from the historic Ferry Building is a free family winter carnival before the seasonal illumination ceremony.
 That happens the Friday before Thanksgiving, but the Holiday Ice Rink opens in early November and stays open through the holiday season.

 Enjoy Christmas Tree Lighting Ceremonies

-Christmas tree lighting ceremonies draw crowds, who continue to visit throughout the season.
+Christmas tree lighting ceremonies draw some large crowds.
 The biggest, splashiest-looking trees go up at:

 - Union Square: The traditional Macy's tree is lit for the first time on Thanksgiving weekend.
 Placed in the middle of Union Square downtown, the tree is more than 80 feet tall (nearly seven stories) and covered in 30,000 twinkling lights and hundreds of decorations.
 The best place to watch the ceremonies is in the square, but you can also make a reservation at Burger Bar in Macy's Union Square, where you can see it all from the windows.

-- Pier 39: At tourist attraction Pier 39 bordering the Fisherman's Wharf district, the nightly lighting of a 60-foot-tree filled with ornaments dazzles crowds from late November through early January.
+- Pier 39: At tourist attraction Pier 39, which borders the Fisherman's Wharf district, the nightly lighting of a 60-foot-tree filled with ornaments dazzles crowds from late November through early January.
 The event includes holiday music.

-- Ghirardelli Square: In the Marina area public square, Ghirardelli decorates their 50-foot-tall Christmas tree with not only lights but their oversized chocolate bars, of course, and it's first lit in November.
-Musical performances, puppet shows, and stilt walkers perform, leading up to the first lighting.
+- Ghirardelli Square: In the Marina area public square, Ghirardelli decorates its 50-foot-tall Christmas tree with not only lights but oversized chocolate bars, of course.
+The tree is first lit in November.
+Musical performances, puppet shows, and stilt walkers perform leading up to the first lighting.